bartoszpiech/thesis/code/README.md

 - Python3 libraries (`$ pip install -r requirements.txt`),

 ### Server
+Server is located in server directory
 To run server, you'll have to:
 - change run\_server.sh script accordingly to your device specs (IP address etc.),
 - run server using `$ ./run_server`

 ### Nodes
+Nodes are located in the zmq directory
 You can run "server nodes"/"responders" that communicate with the blockchain itself and "client nodes"/"requesters" that try to communicate with "server nodes".
-You can run server node using `$ python responder.py` You can run client node using `$ python requester.py`
+You can run server node using `$ python responder.py` and run client node using `$ python requester.py`